djh1997/radar-work-experience/logicgates.md

 ### And

-The AND gate is a basic digital logic gate that implements logical conjunction.
-A HIGH output (1) results only if all the inputs to the AND gate are HIGH (1).
-If not all inputs to the AND gate are HIGH, LOW output results.
+The and gate is a basic digital logic gate that implements logical conjunction.
+A high output (1) results only if all the inputs to the and gate are high (1).
+If not all inputs to the and gate are high, low output results.

 ![and gate](logic/and.svg "and gate")